ales27pm/monGARS_expo/WORKFLOWS_SUMMARY.md

 - Restores Bun and dependency caches before installing dependencies.
 - Runs linting, TypeScript checks, and Jest tests sequentially while teeing output to log files that are uploaded if anything fails.
+- Always publishes a consolidated summary before marking the job as failed when any gate reports a hard error, so contributors can read the results even on red runs.
 - Requires no secrets, cancels superseded runs automatically, and writes a detailed summary covering each gate.